 How cute is this coffee cup cozy!
 It's reusable, reversible, and portable to carry in your purse, glove box, gym bag, or pocket.
 What's not to love about it!

-I made this coffee cup cozy for my new bamboo coffee cup.
-I used the gorgeous prints from the Harmony collection designed by Melissa Lee for Riley Blake Designs.
+No matter the spelling, let's dive into the more important question: the gorgeous fabric prints everyone has been asking me about: it's from the Harmony collection designed by Melissa Lee for Riley Blake Designs.
 The Harmony Oh Deer print in grape was just perfect for it, isn't it adorable!
 (It's available here - and HERE) And if you turn it over, this: sunshine!

 I lined it with specially insulated fleece, Insul-Bright.
 It reflects heat/cold back to the source.
 Iced drinks stay cold and hot drinks stay warm!
 You might know Insul-Bright from my other projects like these hot pads (free hotpad pattern!), or from these small diy potholders.